 The College and the Union agree to maintain the Health and Safety Committee composed of an equal number of representatives from each party.
-A union and college representative shall be elected as co-chairpersons.
+The representative(s) for the BCGEU will be appointed by the Union.
+A union and college representative shall be elected as co chairpersons.
 This Committee will meet as required by the Workers' Compensation Board Regulations to make recommendations to the College President or their designate on unsafe, hazardous or dangerous conditions with the aim of preventing and reducing risk of occupational injury or illness.
 A copy of all minutes of the Health and Safety Committee shall be forwarded to the Union, and the College Board.
 Such minutes will be posted in the College and on local web (the college intranet) within seven days of each meeting.